-The registration fee for the LSAT is currently \$112.
-If you miss the first deadline and must register late, there is an additional charge of \$56.
-(All prices are subject to change; be sure to check with the LSAC to find out current charges.)
+The registration fee for the LSAT is currently \$165.
+If you miss the first deadline and must register late, there's an additional charge of \$70.
+(All prices are subject to change - and likely will - so be sure to check with the LSAC to find out current charges.)